OpenBfS/UncertRadio/docs/doc_files/misc/lsq_weighted_mean.rst

 Least-squares calculation of a weighted mean and its standard uncertainty
 -------------------------------------------------------------------------

-UncertRadio applies a matrix-based procedure described in section :ref:`mathematics of the linear lsq curve fitting with correlated measured values`:
+UncertRadio applies a matrix-based procedure described in :numref:`mathematics of the linear lsq curve fitting with correlated measured values`:

 **x** = **A** **y.**

 The single activity values :math:`A_{i}\ `\ are taken as elements of the